Contact Us at sperone@juno.com, using "Author Info" in the Subject Line.

 Do you ever get "writer's block"?

-This question came from members of the freshman English class at Las Positas College during a booksigning event in Pleasanton, CA. I answered, "No, I can always write.
-But sometimes what comes out is worthless."
-Students were skeptical, and I've thought much about my answer since then.
-Here's a more accurate response: I don't sit down to write until I've already worked out the scene I'm going to portray and the dialogue in my mind.
-When I do sit down to write, I'm already primed with the words that I want to get down on paper.
+I don't sit down to write until I've already worked out the scene I'm going to portray and the dialogue in my mind or outlined it on paper.
 If I don't follow this procedure, I will experience "writer's block"---sitting and staring at the keyboard.

 Were the political characters in Judgment Day based on Bush, Cheney and Rumsfeld?
 And the dedication, "For George," that was directed to ex-President George W. Bush, right?